 A west Sonoma County collection of a bold, beautiful and INVASIVE creekside native.
 Found in coastal regions in California north to Alaska, where it grows along shady creek banks.
-Beautiful,large palmate leaves spread from thick creeping rootstocks to form large colonies.Flowers before the foliage fully emerges in the spring with flat topped clusters of white to pink flowers on 1-2 ft. tall stems.Requires shade and plenty of water and is useful as a soil stabilizer.To control it's spreading nature use in containers or in contained areas.
+Beautiful,large palmate leaves spread from thick creeping rootstocks to form large colonies.Flowers before the foliage fully emerges in the spring with flat topped clusters of white to pink flowers on 1-2 ft. tall stems.Requires shade and plenty of water and is useful as a soil stabilizer.To control its spreading nature, use in containers or in contained areas.
 Dies back to the ground in the winter.
 Flowers attractive to a wide range of beneficial insects.

 Call to confirm current supply.
-Availability as of July 3, 2019:
+Availability as of September 5, 2019: